 - Possibly won’t perform well with much thicker hair.

-2. HSI Professional Digital – with Digital LCD
+2. HSI Professional Digital – Best Flat Iron for Natural Black Hair

 One of the most popular options for straightening black hair is the HSI Digital Professional Ceramic Tourmaline Ionic Flat Iron Hair Straightener with Digital LCD.
 This 1.25-inch hair straightener is made from a solid plate made of ceramic and ionic tourmaline.
 It heats evenly in the blink of an eye.